About the Holsteiner Verband

 From 1978 to 2018, the Holsteiner breed in North America was preserved and maintained by the American Holsteiner Horse Association and its Board of Directors.
 In 2018, the Holsteiner Verband invited the AHHA membership to become a new breeding district of the German organization, and, following a referendum vote by the membership, the AHHA dissolved to become this new breeding district.

-Each Breeding District of the Holsteiner Verband maintains a Board of four members: a president, a vice president, a treasurer, and a secretary.
+Each breeding district of the Holsteiner Verband maintains a board of four members: a president, a vice president, a treasurer, and a secretary.

 Each Holsteiner breeding district holds a general assembly at least once a year.
 The assembly deals with the following matters: